applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 Note that the vertical lines in this tree are used for layout purposes only - they do not represent dissimilarity between sequences.

-An **unrooted trees**, like the following, doesn't include an assumption about the last common ancestor of all sequences:
+An **unrooted tree**, like the following, doesn't include an assumption about the last common ancestor of all sequences:

 <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/basic-unrooted-tree1.jpg" width=600>